ineffablep/reatc-redux-template/docs/FAQ.md

 ### I don't like the magic you just described above.
 I simply want to use a CSS file.
 No problem.
 Reference your CSS file in index.html, and add a step to the build process to copy your CSS file over to the same relative location /dist as part of the build step.
 But be forwarned, you lose style hot reloading with this approach.

-### I just want an empty starter kit.
-This starter kit includes an example app so you can see how everything hangs together on a real app.
-When you're done reviewing it, run this to remove the demo app:

-  `npm run remove-demo`

-Don't want to use Redux?
-See the next question for some steps on removing Redux.

 ### Do I have to use Redux?
 Nope.
 Redux is useful for applications with more complex data flows.
 If your app is simple, Redux is overkill.
 Remove Redux like this: